tdgriffith/defense/outline.md

 ---

-### Important EEG details
-- EEG is only loosely tied to outcomes
-- Linear, nonlinear, and noise
-- Channel cross talk
-- Variety of referencing techniques

----

 ### A canonical approach
 - Have these difficult signals, nonlinear and not independent and nonstationary
 - We impose this structure, consider $A(t)$
+- WHAT ARE THE MATRICES

 ### level is an unsolved
-- We can't not know everything
- - but we do
-- SO
-    - first identify the linear structure
-    - ***around an operating point***
 - realizing that the unknown input and nonlinear leaks thru
 - uncertainty in A_m bc C_m would be equivalent

 ### treating nonlinear
 - Lots of works says this is a nonlinear nonstationary system